rfhb/ctrdata/README.md

 * An efficient, differential update mechanism will be finalised and provided, using the RSS feeds that the registers provide after executing a query.

-* A function to get into one column similar information (e.g., number of trial participants) from different registers (which use different fieldnames) in the mongo database.

-* More examples for analyses will be provided, with special functions to support analysing time trends of numbers and features of clinical trials.
+* More examples for analyses will be provided in a separate document, with special functions to support analysing time trends of numbers and features of clinical trials.

 * Have a look at the database contents for example using [Robomongo](http://www.robomongo.org).